Fivell/policies/source/sections/22-key_definitions.md

   must be physically separate from the creating site.

-- _Organization_: For the purposes of this policy, the term "organization" shall mean Datica.
+- _Organization_: For the purposes of this policy, the term "organization" shall mean Versionista.

-- _Partner_: Contractual bound 3rd party vendor with integration with the Datica Platform.
+- _Partner_: Contractual bound 3rd party vendor with integration with the Versionista Platform.
 May offer Add-on services.

-- _Platform_: The overall technical environment of Datica.
+- _Platform_: The overall technical environment of Versionista.

 - _Protected Health Information (PHI)_: Individually identifiable health
   information that is created by or received by the organization, including